rfo909/CFT/doc/Doc.md

 someFile.setWriteLF
 ```

-To ensure a text file has all lines end with for example LF, we can do the following:
+CFT reads both formats, and so to ensure a text file has all lines end with for
+example LF, we can do the following:

 ```
 f=File("x.txt") lines=f.read f.setWriteLF.create(lines)
+# or more compact
+f=File("x.txt") f.setWriteLF.create(f.read)
 ```
 # Directories